gp-repos/DockerCheatSheet/Info/docker.md

 Fetch the logs of a container:

     docker container logs my-container

-Execute a command in a running container:

-    docker container exec my-container ls /

 You can get more examples of using `docker container` command [here](https://github.com/gp-repos/DockerCheatSheet/blob/main/Info/docker-container.md).